tamato/achaea_mudlet/help-docs/queueing.md

 w = Are bound
 u = Is upright (not prone)
 t = Is stunned

+e!p!wu!t    = eq, not para, not webbed, upright, not stunned

 To mix and match these queues, you can use any combination of these flags, or their inverse by marking them with an exclamation point.
 For example: